wendywarren/ac-type/_assignment1/index.md

 ### Content

 These are the main content areas for your cover.
-If you wish to deviate from these guidelines, please ask me for aproval for your idea.
+If you wish to deviate from these guidelines, please ask me for approval for your idea.

 Title
 : Everyone will use their title as the main title on the cover.